Schuwaz467/schuwaz-internal-platform/README.md

-# Schuwaz — Internal Operations Platform (Wireframe Prototype)
+# Danny — Internal Operations Platform (Wireframe Prototype)

 Wireframes and a clickable prototype for **Danny's internal van-hire platform**, built from the discovery call transcript using the Vibeframing approach (transcript → ASCII blueprint →